 The Security Dashboard in your desktop app will display your Security Score.
 This score indicates, on a scale of 0-100, how your password security measures up.
 Below that, you’ll see a Detailed Password Analysis of your total accounts and how many are protected with weak, reused, old, or compromised passwords.

 Safety Level and Password Strength indicate which passwords you should seriously consider changing.
 With our Password Changer tool, you can generate and replace a weak password on the spot for hundreds of websites, look for the “Auto-replace now” option.

 There’s no better time to get started than now!
-Click here to download Dashlane if you haven’t done so.
+If you’re interested in Dashlane, check out why our patented architecture and world-class encryption make us the most secure password manager on the market.
+Dashlane if you haven’t done so.
 If you’re already a Dashlane user, take the next step by simply adding your passwords to your password manager.
 You can also visit our Help Center for more information on how to manually add credentials.